mainwp/mainwp/readme.txt

 * Updated: the Update process will not check for required backups if a primary backup system is not set

 = 3.4.1 - 5-15-17 =
-* Fixed: an issue with displaying Last Sync time
+* Fixed: an issue with displaying the Last Sync time
 * Fixed: an issue with triggering MainWP native backup system backups
 * Added: $information parameter in the mainwp_website_updated hook

 = 3.4 - 5-11-17 =
-* Fixed: an issue with encoding HTML tags in Notes view
+* Fixed: an issue with encoding HTML tags in the Notes view
 * Fixed: an issue with abandoned Themes and Plugins checks
 * Fixed: an issue with detecting Extension updates
 * Fixed: a database query issue while performing updates